-Blue Bay Marine Park; Mauritius’ premier snorkelling destination!
+Blue Bay Marine Park is Mauritius’ premier snorkelling destination!
 This beach was given its name from the beautiful blue colour of the lagoon; it is known for its extensive list of coral species as well as its 353 hectares of marine life.

 Whilst on the beach, you could speak to any of the locals with glass bottom boats.
-They will take you on an hours excursion to the Blue Bay reef where you can snorkel and really enjoy the underwater marvels this marine park has to offer.
+They will take you on an hour-long excursion to the Blue Bay reef where you can snorkel and really enjoy the underwater marvels that this marine park has to offer.

 4. Blue Safari Submarines & Sub Scooters

 Blue Safari is one of the island’s most popular underwater tour and adventure companies with a wide variety of excursions to choose from.
 They are well-known for showing countless tourists top Mauritius attractions.

 Take a submarine tour through the tropical Mauritian waters, diving 35 metres down under.
 These submarines can only hold a maximum of 10 people, ensuring that you are offered an intimate and personalised adventure.
 The tour is lead by an experienced guide that will offer you an educational tour of the vast coral and marine species.